 - Slowly rotate the number 1 shutoff valve operation handle (A) counterclockwise to the open position.
-(Shutoff valve is open when yellow/orange position indicator flags are parallel to the mainline water flow). - As the valve fills with water air will be pushed through the test cocks.
-Once a steady flow of water is released from the test cocks close in order (2, 3 Then 4.
-Test cock is closed when wrench flats on stem are perpendicular to water flow through test cock). - 3.
+(Shutoff valve is open when yellow/orange position indicator flags are parallel to the mainline water flow). - 2.
 Slowly rotate the number 2 shutoff valve operation handle (B) counterclockwise to the open position.